FriskTheFallenHuman/D3ModdingKit/.github/README.md

 - Mikktspace
 - ImGui

+# Know Issues

+- Sometimes the engine migth crash when loading a save game or loading to another map.

 # CHANGES

 Compared to the original _dhewm 3_, the changes of _D3Modding Kit_ worth mentioning are: